alw1746/RPI-LCD-STM32/README.md

 - It is recommended to use the official ST core though it is not as fast as the RC core but RC core is no longer actively maintained.
 - See https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation for RC core installation details.
 #### - Latest update: The sketches below were developed under Roger Clarke's STM32 core which was the only one available back then.
-Try this new driver https://github.com/ImpulseAdventure/Waveshare_ILI9486 if you plan to develop or port sketches using the official ST core.
+They will not work with the ST core.
+Try this new driver https://github.com/ImpulseAdventure/Waveshare_ILI9486 if you want to port the sketches to the ST core.

 ### Adafruit GFX library
 - Install from the Arduino IDE library manager.